brunoboto96/CSTHackathon/README.md

 #### Level: Medium

-Create file share service, for example in between of students, managed via UI, all kinds of platforms are welcome.
-Think of it like an app that you would like to use with your friends durring working on student projects, relatively small files, simple access.
+Create file share service, for example, in-between students, managed via UI, all kinds of platforms are welcome.
+Think of it like an app that you would like to use with your friends during working on student projects, a shared file repository, that authenticated users can view or upload to.
+You can send files through HTTP or any other protocol.

-You can send files through http or any other protocol.
-Thinks to consider: how can you make it secure, will there be private files maybe you want to search for and share gifs through it. _Additional improvements?
-Think about social app connection, async upload_
+Improvements suggestions:

+- make your solution secure
+- implement public/private files mechanism
+- add social functionality (eg. local chat, comments)
+- handle large files with async upload

 ---